oszuidwest/zwfm-liquidsoap/README.md

 ### Liquidsoap configurations
 `radio.liq` Production ready Liquidsoap transcoder.
 Accepts a high quality (preferably ogg/flac) stream and transcodes it to mp3, aac and ogg/flac.
 Also integrates a silence detector that fires after 15 seconds of silence.

-`radio_experimental` Like `radio.liq` but with integrated StereoTool processing on all the strams (very experimental)
+`radio_experimental` Like `radio.liq` but with integrated StereoTool processing on all the streams (very experimental)

 `radio_micrompx.liq` Like `radio.liq` but with intergrated MicroMPX for feeding transmitters MPX data (experimental)